As a parent, what is my role, and what can I do to best support my child’s education?

 Create a Learning Space

-If possible, create a place where each child can work.
+If possible, create a place where your child can work, or if you have more than one child, where each child can work.
 For example, one child can work at the kitchen table and another in the living room.
 If your child already had a place to do homework, he or she can use that place to learn at home.
 Having a space can help your child stay focused on learning.
 This space should be quiet and free of clutter and other distractions.

 Tip: Limit Common Distractions